sandialabs/wiretap/README.md

 #### Remove

-Use `./wiretap remove` with the same arguments used in `expose` to delete a rule.
+Use `./wiretap expose remove` with the same arguments used in `expose` to delete a rule.
 For example, to remove the SOCKS5 example above:

 ```
 ./wiretap expose remove --dynamic --remote 8080